Recognizing topological polynomials by lifting trees: Introduction

 Cannon--Floyd--Parry--Pilgrim \cite{CFPP} focus attention on a special subset of post-critically finite branched covers of the sphere they call nearly-Euclidean Thurston maps (NET maps).
 A NET map is a post-critically finite branched cover of the sphere with exactly 4 post-critical points and the property that each critical point has local degree 2.
 Floyd--Parry--Pilgrim proved that rationality is decidable for NET maps \cite {FPP}.
 They leverage the near-Euclidean behavior of the maps to find an upper bound on the slope of an obstruction.
 In a separate paper, Floyd--Parry--Pilgrim provide an algorithm for constructing dynamic portraits for NET maps and they classify dynamic portraits of degree up to 30; see \cite{FPP17}.

-Our tree lifting algorithm has some important qualitative differences from the above works: \begin{enumerate} \item It applies to all post-critically finite topological polynomials. \item It does not require an exhaustive search. \item It gives recognition of topological polynomials, not just comparison. \item It gives the conjugating map between two equivalent topological polynomials, not just the fact that they are equivalent. \item It effectively computes a primary invariant, namely the Hubbard tree, rather than a secondary invariant, such as a biset or an iterated monodromy group. \end{enumerate} We suspect that our algorithm runs in polynomial time (possibly even quadratic time), and that it can be implemented effectively.
+Our tree lifting algorithm has some important qualitative differences from the above works: \begin{enumerate} \item It applies to all post-critically finite topological polynomials. \item It does not require an exhaustive search. \item It gives recognition of topological polynomials, not just comparison. \item It gives the conjugating map between two equivalent topological polynomials, not just the fact that they are equivalent. \item It effectively computes a primary invariant, namely the Hubbard tree, rather than a secondary invariant, such as a biset or an iterated monodromy group. \item It is coordinate free, unlike algebraic methods which require choosing a basis for a biset or a generating set for a group. \end{enumerate} We suspect that our algorithm runs in polynomial time (possibly even quadratic time), and that it can be implemented effectively.
 Our algorithm is no doubt more efficient than an algorithm that simply lists and checks all possible isotopy classes of trees and all possible obstructions.

 One shortcoming of our tree lifting algorithm is that it does not have an immediate extension to the case of rational maps because it relies on the existence (and theory of) Hubbard trees.
 However, there has been work on invariant trees for special classes of post-critically finite branched covers of the sphere: by Shepelevtseva--Timorin for quadratic rational maps~\cite{ST} and by Hlushchanka for expanding rational maps \cite{Hlushchanka2017}.
 Their work may provide a framework for generalizing our tree lifting algorithm.